unyt-org/articles/articles/uix-routing.md

 const currentTime: Datex.Pointer<Date> = Datex.Time.getLive();
 export default () => text `Hello World, the time is ${currentTime}`;
 ```
+(
 	Besides that, entrypoints can be an implementation of `UIX.RouteHandler`.

 	## Route Handlers
 	A route handler is an entrypoint that takes a route as an input and returns a new entrypoint for that route.

 	UIX strictly regards JSX as another way to represent DOM Elements, and thus does support routing via JSX Components.
+)

-## File-Based Routing
+## File-Based Routing and other UIX Route Providers

+## The magic of UIX: merging server & client side routing

+## Server Side Rendering, Hydration and more